Jack-Works/async-call-rpc/docs/async-call-rpc.asynccallloglevel.sendlocalstack.md

 ## AsyncCallLogLevel.sendLocalStack property

-Send the local call stack to remote when act as a client
+Send the call stack to the remote when making requests

 <b>Signature:</b>